TNTurnerLab/PYRUS/README.md

 -a	:

-Flag used if user would like to add an annotation track using a bedfile.
-The default color settings or the annotation track is a red fill, black border, and Exon as the name,
+Flag used if user would like to add an annotation track (e.g., exons) using a bgzipped and tabix indexed bed file.
+The default color settings for the annotation track included a red fill, black border, and Exon as the name,

 * default=NULL
 * ex: -a exonbedfile.bed